spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 #### PreOrder payment flow in a Nutshell

 - The customer either selects Stripe as the payment method or he gets only Stripe Elements presented.
-- When you have more than one Payment Provider in your project and Stripe gets selected the `InitializePreOrderPayment` Glue API endpoint (glue.your-website.com/payments) is called with the Payment Provider name (Stripe), the Payment Method name (Stripe), payment amount, and the Quote data.
+- When Stripe gets selected the `InitializePreOrderPayment` Glue API endpoint (glue.your-website.com/payments) is called with the Payment Provider name (Stripe), the Payment Method name (Stripe), payment amount, and the Quote data.
 See example below.
-- When you only use Stripe in your project then the `InitializePreOrderPayment` Glue API endpoint (glue.your-website.com/payments) is called with the Payment Provider name (Stripe) and the Payment Method name (Stripe).
-See example below.
 - Zed now makes the API call to the Stripe App including required authorization.
 - On the Stripe App side the Payment with the given data is persisted and an API call to Stripe is made to get the ClientSecret and the PublishableKey.
-- You will get back a JSON response with the ClientSecret and the PublishableKey.
+- You will get back a JSON response with the TransactionId, ClientSecret, and the PublishableKey.
+In a marketplace context you will also get the AccountId.
 - Use the example JavaScript to render the Stripe Elements on the order summary page of your application.
 - Then the customer can select the Payment Method in the Stripe Elements and submits the data.
 - The customer will then be redirected to the provided `return_url` which must make another Glue request (glue.your-website.com/checkout) to persist the order in the backoffice.